The Ultimate Guide to Crafting a Winning Security Guard Resume in NYC

 Writing “No experience” anywhere (never do this)

-Using vague bullets: “Responsible for security”
+Using vague bullets like “Responsible for security”

 Skipping training details or listing them inaccurately